DeneilSantiagoPayumo/Obsidian-Vault/Politics/Notes/Bibliography notes/Hobbes/Hobbes, the Leviathan.md

 Fifthly, no man that holds sovereign power can justly be put to death, for seeing every subject is author of the actions of his sovereign, he punisheth another for the actions committed by himself..

 Sixth, is to the sovereign to be the judge of what opinions are adverse.
+He is the judge of what opinions and doctrines destroy peace, and what leads to peace.

 There may be 'false doctrines' but at the same time, for men that are so governed they dare take up arms to defend or introduce an opinion are still in war.